-Since that’s not always the case, we’ve outlined the nine telltale signs you’re in a rebound relationship that isn’t going anywhere.
-Learn how to spot the signals and protect yourself.
+But since that’s not always the case, we’ve outlined the nine telltale signs you’re in a rebound relationship that isn’t going anywhere below.

 Rebound relationships usually happen at two different speeds—super slow, as in you’re almost moving backward, or at warp speed, as in they’re telling you they love you after five dates.
 In the first instance, it’s apparent that the person you’re seeing has been hurt or just isn’t quite ready to put themselves out there again.
 The second case means that they so badly miss being in a relationship that they are skipping important parts in the process of dating like getting to know you first.

-Sure, you’re having plenty of conversation, but it’s always on the surface.
+Sure, you’re having plenty of conversation, but it’s always superficial.
 You discuss what you did this weekend—you even ask them about how they grew up—but it never veers toward you and how you’re fitting into the picture.
-You see, this is how they make sure you’re entertained but keep you at arms’ length in the process.
+This is how they make sure you’re entertained but keep you at arms’ length in the process.

-Physical attraction is normal, but if conversation starts veering into the “serious” category, do they start putting the moves on you?
-Often that person is using sex to distract you from realizing that they’re not letting you in emotionally.
+Physical attraction is normal, but if the conversation starts veering into the “serious” category, do they start putting the moves on you?
+That person could be using sex to distract you from realizing that they’re not letting you in emotionally.
 Snap out of it a bit, if so, because the hormones released during sex may have you falling hard for someone who isn’t available right now.

 Rebound relationships can sometimes veer toward the “when it’s convenient for them” situation.
-If you’re constantly only working around their schedule or only hear from them on their terms, get out now.
-Secondly, if you bring up the idea of defining the relationship and they freak out, find the door and move on.
+If you’re constantly working around their schedule or only hear from them on their terms, get out now.
+Additionally, if you bring up the idea of defining the relationship and they freak out, it's probably time to move on.

 Unless it’s to coordinate exchanging their things, this just isn’t a good sign.
 The third stage of grief is bargaining, and a lot of times people coming out of a long-term relationship will reach out to their ex with hopes of getting back together.
-You don’t want to be part of a love triangle.
+You don’t want to be part of a love triangle, so be cautious.